-Summary of St Andrew, Apostle.
-Born at Bethsaida (Galilee), A fisherman and perhaps a disciple of John the Baptist.
-Introduced his brother, Simon Peter, to Jesus and became one of the first to follow Christ.
-Mentioned a number of times in the gospels, for example, in introducing some Gentiles to Jesus (John 12:20ff.).
-Widely venerated since ancient times and remembered as one of the twelve who bore witness to the life, death, and resurrection of Jesus.
+Summary : St Andrew, Apostle.
+Born at Bethsaida (Galilee), A fisherman and a disciple of John the Baptist, introduced his brother, Simon Peter, to Jesus and became one of the first twelve to follow Christ.
+Mentioned a number of times in the gospels, for example, in introducing some Gentiles to Jesus (John 12:20f).

 Disciple of John the Baptist

 Andrew had been a disciple of John the Baptist.
 He was one of the two standing with John when Jesus passed and John stared hard at him and said, “Look, there is the lamb of God“.
 The two disciples followed Jesus, who turned and asked them, “What do you want?”
 They answered, “Rabbi, Where do you live?”
 “Come and see.” was Jesus’s reply.
 They went and saw where he lived, and stayed with him the rest of the day.

 Andrew brings Simon to Jesus

 Early next morning, Andrew met his brother Simon and said to him, “We have found the Messiah,” and he took Simon to Jesus.
 Jesus looked hard at Simon and said, “You are Simon, son of John, you are to be called Cephas”, meaning Rock (Jn 1:35-42).
 Mark has a slightly different version: both fishermen brothers were casting their net in the lake, when Jesus said, “Follow me and I will make you into fishers of men.
 And at once they left their nets and followed him.”
 (Mk 1:16-18).

 Other mentions in the New Testament